-An Orientation to ESL for ALL online course
+An Orientation to the CLB: ESL for ALL

-The Alberta Government and the Centre for Canadian Language Benchmarks (CCLB) are pleased to announce the launch of the new online self-study course An Introduction to ESL for ALL.
+The Alberta Government and the Centre for Canadian Language Benchmarks (CCLB) are pleased to announce the launch of the newonline course An Orientation to the CLB: ESL for ALL.

-The course should be of particular interest to literacy instructors as well as those seeking a refresher on the ESL for ALL literacy document.
+The course should be of particular interest to literacy instructors as well as those seeking a refresher on the CLB: ESL for ALL document.

-An Introduction to ESL for ALL is a 20-hour online, asynchronous training course based on Canadian Language Benchmarks: English as a Second Language for Adult Literacy Learners (ESL for ALL).
+An Orientation to the CLB: ESL for ALL is a 20-hour online, asynchronous training course based on Canadian Language Benchmarks: English as a Second Language for Adult Literacy Learners (ESL for ALL).
 This online course, developed in collaboration with Bow Valley College, will support instructors working with learners with literacy needs in a variety of classroom settings by:

-- familiarizing participants with the contents of the ESL for ALL document
+- familiarizing participants with the contents of the CLB: ESL for ALL document

 - offering suggestions on ways to use the resource to support planning for instruction